wonderbird/wonderbird.github.io/_pages/collaboration.md

 - [Retromat](https://retromat.org/)
 - [The Fearless Journey Game](https://fearlessjourney.info/) - highlights your Team’s hard-to-reach Goal and inspires new strategies to reach it.

-## Voting and Decision Making Tools
+## Interaction, Feedback, Voting and Decision Making Tools

 ### Decision by Chance